Movie Recording Quality

 Movie recording format

-All movies you record with the camera are recorded as movie files in MP4 format (file extension “.MP4”).
+When , , or is selected, movies are recorded as MP4 movie files (file extension “.MP4”).

 Cards That Can Record Movies

-- Before recording 4K movies, format cards by selecting [Low level format] in [: Format card] ().
+- Before recording 8K or 4K movies, format cards by selecting [Low level format] in [: Format card] ().

 - If you use a slow-writing card when recording movies, the movie may not be recorded properly.
 Also, if you play back a movie on a card with a slow reading speed, the movie may not be played back properly.